SetarehJamali/SetarehJamali/README.md

 - Hi, I’m @SetarehJamali;
 - python javascript
-- I’m interested in anything with tech
+- I’m interested with anything related to tech
 - How to reach me www.whatisthishell1077@gmail.com

 <!---